Staging and grading of ovarian cancer

 The cancer is in 1 or both ovaries or fallopian tubes and has grown into nearby areas inside the pelvis.

-Or, the cancer has started in the peritoneum but only affects areas inside the pelvis.
+Or the cancer has started in the peritoneum but only affects areas inside the pelvis.
+The peritoneum is the layer of tissue that covers the ovaries and fallopian tubes.

 Stage 2a

-There is cancer on the womb, fallopian tubes or ovaries.
+Cancer is in the womb, fallopian tubes or ovaries.

 Stage 2b

-There is cancer on other structures in the pelvis, such as the bowel or bladder.
+Cancer is in other structures in the pelvis, such as the bowel or bladder.

 Stage 3

-The cancer is in 1 or both ovaries or fallopian tubes, or in the peritoneum.
+Cancer is in 1 or both ovaries or fallopian tubes or in the peritoneum.
 It has also spread to:

 Stage 3a1